About Lawrence Education Center

 Lawrence Education Center (LEC) provides job preparation skills for those who need more in-depth instruction on interview techniques and resume writing.
 Internships are provided for students who have reached the level of job-readiness.
 These internships are held at sites of business, social service organizations, and governmental agencies that partner with LEC.
 These partners contact LEC with job vacancies, participate as presenters at workshops, and provide job shadowing experiences.

-LEC offers evening classes for those individuals who are employed during the day.
 We are centrally located in Springfield, served by the Springfield Mass Transit District.
 By utilizing an open entry program, we can accommodate a student at almost any point in his/her academic year for credit recovery or graduation.
 Our on-site tutors, counseling staff, and referral to social service agencies assist students to overcome barriers to learning.
 We offer a small learning environment which is individualized and self-paced in a safe, comfortable site.

-WHAT IS LAWARENCE ED.
+WHAT IS LAWRENCE ED.
 CENTER ALL ABOUT?

-We are a School of Choice- We Offer Flexibility and the Opportunity for Secondary Education completion
+We are a School of Choice- We Offer Flexibility and the Opportunity for Secondary Education completion.

 LEC offers a Prepare Youth to Work Program to students 16-21 years of age who meet criteria set by the Federal Workforce Investment Act.
 This program provides classroom instruction on job preparation which ultimately leads to internships.
 Our community partners provide workshop speakers throughout the year on topics such as resume and job application preparation, money management, confidentiality in the workplace, and specific occupation skill requirements.
 Job fairs are offered on the Lawrence main campus twice a year.